HMS Egeria (1873): Survey of British Columbia

 In 1898, Egeria arrived in British Columbia where she was engaged in coastal surveys for the Royal Navy until 1910, by which time coast surveying responsibilities had been transferred to the Canadian Hydrographic Service.
 The previous surveying ship, the steamship Beaver, had been paid off 28 years earlier in 1870.

-Commander Morris Henry Smyth was in command until Commander C. H. Simpson was appointed in command on 1 February 1900.
+Commander John Franklin Parry assumed command on 25 February 1903.

 Egeria was primarily involved in resurveying settled areas of the British Columbia coast to create modern charts on a larger scale.
 The last survey it conducted was of Welcome Pass off the Sunshine Coast of British Columbia.

 A representation of Egeria is included on a commemorative tile at the Marine Building at 355 Burrard St. in Vancouver, British Columbia.
 It is one of eight historic ships of British Columbia so honored by this Art Deco building which opened in 1930.